 The execution infrastructure provides CPU time and temporary result storage space for execution of ERC, both "as is" and with manipulation, i.e. changed parameters.

-Data repositories are all services and platforms that store data but not software.
-They may be self-hosted or public free platforms.
-They are used both for loading content that is used to build an ERC and for storing the ERC created by the reproducibility service.
+Data repositories are all services storing data but not software.
+More specifically, they may store software "as data", but not with software-specific features such as code versioning or installation binaries for different computer architectures.
+Data repositories may be self-hosted or public/free, domain-specific or generic.
+They typically provide persistent identifiers or handles, e.g. a DOI or URN.
+They are used both for loading created ERC and for storing the ERC created by the reproducibility service.

 Registries are metadata indexes or catalogues.